As geopolitical risk premiums fade and Waller turns hawkish, when will precious metals hit bottom?

 Disclaimer

-This information is prepared by Hang Seng Investment Management Limited (“Hang Seng Investment”) and not by Hang Seng Bank Limited (“Hang Seng Bank”).
+This information is prepared by Hang Seng Investment Management Limited ("Hang Seng Investment") and not Hang Seng Bank Limited ("Hang Seng Bank").
 The contents of this information must not be altered or modified, and must not be used for any other purpose unless prior written consent from Hang Seng Investment has been obtained.
-The information contained herein was derived from sources deemed reliable by Hang Seng Investment at the time of publication or compiled based on such sources, but no warranty, guarantee, or representation is made regarding its accuracy, validity, or completeness.
-Hang Seng Bank makes no warranty, guarantee, or representation regarding the accuracy, validity, or completeness of this information and shall bear no liability for any loss or damage (whether due to tort, contract, or other reasons) caused by any inaccuracies or omissions in this document.
-Under no circumstances does it constitute a statement that the information is correct after the publication date.
-Hang Seng Investment reserves the right to change any information at any time without prior notice.
-This content should not be regarded as an offer, solicitation, or recommendation by Hang Seng Investment or Hang Seng Bank to any person in any jurisdiction where such offer, solicitation, or recommendation would be unlawful.
-This information does not constitute, nor is it intended to be viewed as professional advice, offer, solicitation, or recommendation provided by Hang Seng Bank, nor should it be relied upon as a basis for buying or selling any investment product.
+The information contained herein was extracted from sources believed to be reliable at the time of publication or compiled based on such sources, but its accuracy, validity, or completeness is not guaranteed, assured, or stated.
+Hang Seng Bank does not guarantee, assure, or state the accuracy, validity, or completeness of this information and shall bear no responsibility for any loss or damage (whether in tort, contract, or otherwise) caused by any inaccuracy or omission in this document.
+Under no circumstances shall it constitute a statement that the information is accurate after the date of issue.
+Hang Seng Investment reserves the right to change any information at any time without further notice.
+This content should not be regarded as an offer, solicitation, or recommendation by Hang Seng Investment or Hang Seng Bank in any jurisdiction to any person who is not legally permitted to receive such invitation, offer, solicitation, or recommendation to buy or sell investment products.
+This information does not constitute, nor is it intended to be considered as professional advice, offer, solicitation, or recommendation provided by Hang Seng Bank, and should not be relied upon as the basis for buying or selling any investment product.
 You should read the sales documents of the relevant investment products carefully (including the full text of risk factors and fee details) and should not make any investment decisions solely based on the information and services provided in this document.
-Investments involve risks (including the risk of losing the principal amount invested), and the prices of investment products can go up or down.
-Past performance is not necessarily indicative of future results.
-A positive distribution yield (if applicable) does not imply a positive return.
-Before making any investment decision, readers of this content should consider their own circumstances, including but not limited to their financial situation, investment experience, and investment objectives, and should understand the nature, terms, and risks of the relevant investment funds.
-If you have any questions about the investment product (including its prospectus), you should seek independent and professional financial advice.
-Hang Seng Investment and Hang Seng Bank will not bear any responsibility for any costs, claims, expenses, fines, losses, or legal liabilities arising from the improper use of this information by any person.
-Without the written permission of Hang Seng Investment Management and Hang Seng Bank, this information must not be reproduced or stored or distributed or used in any way, nor may “Hang Seng Investment Management Limited,” “恒生投資管理有限公司,” “Hang Seng Investment Management,” “Hang Seng Investment,” “Hang Seng Bank,” “恒生銀行,” “Hang Seng” (or any mark containing such names) be used independently.
-Hang Seng Bank, Hang Seng Investment, and Hang Seng Indexes Company Limited and other index companies (collectively referred to as “Index Companies”) are independently operated companies.
-The opinions of Hang Seng Investment do not represent those of Hang Seng Bank or Index Companies.
-Hang Seng Investment cannot control or influence any decisions or views of Hang Seng Bank or Index Companies.
-If any investment product mentioned in this information is described as being authorized by the Securities and Futures Commission of Hong Kong, such authorization does not constitute a recommendation or endorsement of the investment product, nor does it guarantee the commercial merits or performance of the investment product, nor does it indicate that the investment product is suitable for all investors or endorse its suitability for any particular investor or category of investors.
+Investment involves risks (including the risk of loss of investment principal), and the prices of investment products can go up or down; past performance is not indicative of future results.
+Positive distribution yield (if any) does not imply positive returns.
+Before making any investment decision, readers of this content should consider their own circumstances, including but not limited to their financial situation, investment experience, and investment objectives, and should understand the nature, terms, and risks of the relevant investment fund.
+If you have any questions regarding the investment product (including its prospectus), you should seek independent and professional financial advice.
+Hang Seng Investment and Hang Seng Bank will not bear any responsibility for any costs, claims, expenses, fines, losses, or legal liabilities arising from improper use of this information by any person.
+Without the written permission of Hang Seng Investment Management and Hang Seng Bank, this information must not be reproduced or stored or distributed in any way or used on your own behalf using "Hang Seng Investment Management Limited," "恒生投資管理有限公司," "Hang Seng Investment Management," "Hang Seng Investment," "Hang Seng Bank," "恒生銀行," "Hang Seng" (or any mark bearing such name).
+Hang Seng Bank, Hang Seng Investment, and Hang Seng Indexes Company Limited and other index companies (collectively referred to as "Index Companies") are independently operated companies, and opinions expressed by Hang Seng Investment do not represent the views of Hang Seng Bank or the Index Companies.
+Hang Seng Investment cannot control or influence any decisions or opinions of Hang Seng Bank or the Index Companies.
+If any investment product mentioned in this information is described as having been recognized by the Securities and Futures Commission of Hong Kong, such recognition does not amount to a recommendation or endorsement of the investment product, nor is it a guarantee of the commercial merits or performance of the investment product, nor does it represent that the investment product is suitable for all investors, or an endorsement that the investment product is suitable for any individual investor or any class of investors.
 This information has not been reviewed by the Securities and Futures Commission of Hong Kong.

 Risk Disclaimer: The above content only represents the author's view.
 It does not represent any position or investment advice of Futu.
 Futu makes no representation or warranty.Read more